-Now, there is no denying the outstanding quality of the record.
-From song writing to structures and mixing/mastering, the band took great care to deliver.
-And they don’t lose any time: The ride down tear lane starts already with Sea of Trees.
-No silly intro, even if for a moment I had this horrible feeling the track would embark on some long forgotten cover Nazareth did back in time.
+Great songwriting and remarkable production, the band took great care to deliver.
+And they don’t lose any time.
+The ride down tear lane starts already with Sea of Trees.
+No silly intro, either.
+Even if for a moment I had this horrible feeling the track would embark on some long-forgotten cover Nazareth did back in time.
 After that one there is no holding back.
 You’ll get monologues, Doom Death growls sprinkled with tasty riffs and the occasional subdued solo.

 Sure, Ex Nihilo in Nihilum has them, too.
 For starters, the aforementioned Liebeslied stands out of these dark great clouds of sorrow like a black monolith.
 But Nihil – the 9+ minute behemoth, is a real delight to listen to.
 A spicy little progression gets you to a growly entrance into the bosom of this track.
 From there just let this wave of woe roll over you.
 Clear voice, growls, and monologues, all there.